Tsola Dragoycheva: Life and career

-Her memoirs give a detailed overview of the Bulgarians in Vardar Macedonia's state in and after World War II and express the BCP's views on the Macedonian Question.
+Her memoirs give a detailed overview of the so called " Bulgarians in Vardar Macedonia'"s state in and after World War II and express the BCP's views on the Macedonian Question.
 However, they were heavily criticized by Internal Macedonian Revolutionary Organization (IMRO) leader Ivan Mihaylov.
 Dragoycheva died in Sofia on 26 May 1993, living to the age of 94.